Common Ground in Sacred Space

 TGA have developed design information over a number of years in support of this major redevelopment and repurposing of the internal spaces, with underfloor heating being a key part of the internal transformation being proposed.

-It is proposed to introduce underfloor heating in the nave of the Cathedral Church as the building is almost continually in use and thus can benefit from a relatively slow responding heating system which is able to maintain comfortable conditions throughout the space, efficiently and with little impact on aesthetics.
+It is proposed to introduce underfloor heating in the Nave of the Cathedral as the building is almost continually in use and can benefit from a relatively slow responding heating system that is able to maintain comfortable conditions throughout the space, efficiently and with little impact on aesthetics.
 Such an approach is also beneficial to the preservation of the porous historic building fabric.

 The heating system will utilise air source heat pumps, along with conventional gas fired boilers, to supply heat efficiently to the new installation.

 TGA’s inhouse specialist lighting designers (TGA|SL) have also been separately engaged to provide specialist lighting design input into the replacement and enhancement of the lighting installation within the Cathedral Church.
 This includes an upgrade to a previous lighting scheme, including more appropriate lighting, improved emergency lighting and more flexible lighting controls, whilst retaining existing lighting infrastructure cabling to minimise impact on the building fabric.

 TGA|SL are also currently investigating options to illuminate the Cathedral Bell Tower, with options including internal illumination of the bell tower to provide an evening ‘glow’ from the existing bell tower louvres.